Bundesliga

 Though it may seem new boss Svensson has retained the same structure, there are already noticeable differences in the way that Union approach games.
 Especially, out of possession, the former Mainz boss has introduced many of the pressing elements that made his former teams so difficult to play against, whilst retaining Union's efficiency in the opposition final third.

-Take this season's start for example: in four games, Union have scored four and conceded just twice.
-This is the best defensive record in the league along with RB Leipzig.
+Take this season's start for example: in seven games, Union have scored eight and conceded just four.
+This is the second best defensive record in the league after RB Leipzig.
 Against Hoffenheim on Matchday 4, they fired fast and early with two goals in the first 10 minutes and then remained resolute for the win.
 "We were aggressive and active," said Svensson to explain the reason for his side's success.

 With the platform provided by a back three of Diogo Leite, Danilo Doekhi and Kevin Vogt that Svensson has kept faith with in each game so far, he has given his side an unpredictable edge further forward.
-Midfielder Rani Khedira and forward Benedict Hollerbach are the only other outfield players to start all five league games so far, while the four league goals have each come from a different source.
-Svensson's attacking options will be even greater when summer arrivals Andrej Ilić and Ivan Prtajin are up to speed.
+Midfielder Rani Khedira and forward Benedict Hollerbach are the only other outfield players to start all seven league games so far, while of the eight league goals, seven have come from a different source.
+Svensson's attacking options will be even greater when summer arrivals Andrej Ilić and Ivan Prtajin are right up to speed.

 There has even been rotation in the dug-out, with Svensson missing the Matchday 3 draw in Leipzig through illness and being replaced by Babak Keyhanfar.
-The battling performance at the Red Bull Arena, however, bore the hallmarks of what Svensson wants to see from his players whether he is on the sidelines, his sofa or his sickbed.
+The battling performance at the Red Bull Arena against Leipzig, however, bore the hallmarks of what Svensson wanted to see from his players whether he is on the sidelines, his sofa or his sickbed.
+After a slip-up against Borussia Mönchengladbach, the Union players duly delivered, winning successive games against Borussia Dortmund and Holstein Kiel to supercharge their impressive early season.

 "Intensity," was Svensson's reply when asked what his team must always show on the pitch.
 "You have to be able to see that we want to achieve something and are putting the effort in.
 The collective idea must be - and the fans must get the feeling that - we are more than just a collection of individual players and a coach.
 We have to work constantly and improve otherwise we won't manage to keep Union in the Bundesliga long-term."

 Former Mainz boss and fellow Dane, Kasper Hjulmand, revealed Svensson's own intensity when he said his then-player would text him regarding tactics in games he was watching on TV.
-The freshly installed Union boss has clearly transmitted that passion to his players, who have covered the sixth-most kilometres in the division and the third-most - behind Bayern Munich and Freiburg - of the top five.
-That is also true of the intensive runs category.
+The revently installed Union boss has clearly transmitted that passion to his players, who have covered the fourth-most kilometres in the division.
+They are also third, just behind Bayern Munich, in the intensive runs category.

 The Union Berlin fans have belief in their team again